MuhilPalani/Data-Professional-Survey/README.md

 2. Developed an interactive Power BI dashboard to effectively visualize and explore key metrics from the survey data.
 Visualizations included:

+a.
 Demographics: Displayed using stacked bar charts.
+b.
 Average Salaries: Compared using clustered column charts.
+c.
 Career Entry Difficulty: Represented with tree maps, gauge charts, and donut charts.

 # Output